Books4Languages/pressbooks-lingua/README.md

 ### 0.1
 * Initial version.

+* New child theme based on Fitzgerald, a Luther's child theme

 * Custom Chapter Metadata: new custom metaboxes for the custom page chapter ** Questions And Answers: this field allows teachers to insert a custom link.
 ** Class Learning Time (minutes): how long the students will need for the topic.